Adam-Millman/Adam-Millman/README.md

 -->
 # Welcome :alien:
 ### Hello, I'm Adam welcome to my github
-I am currently enrolled at **Raritan Valley Community College** as an **Information Systems & Technology major**
+- I am currently enrolled at **Raritan Valley Community College** as an **Information Systems & Technology major**
-\nI am hoping to transfer to another school in the fall of 2023 to further my education
+- I am hoping to transfer to another school in the fall of 2023 to further my education
-\nI love to rock climb :climbing_man: and meet new people
+- I love to rock climb :climbing_man: and meet new people
-\nI am also a member of the *Phi Thetta Kappa* Honors society
+- I am also a member of the *Phi Thetta Kappa* Honors society